toggledbits/VirtualSensor/README.md

 Luup actions available (`Trip`, `Reset`, `SetValue`) and the alternate web API, below.

-The `SetValue` service action sets a new value for the sensor.
+The `SetValue` service action sets a new value for the sensor's function generator.
 The value must be passed in the `newValue` parameter, and must be a number or a string that can be parsed to a number.
 When used, the sensor's value will be set to any valid value that is passed, regardless of the configuration of the function